dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-set-up-automatic-menu-merging-for-mdi-applications.md

 ---
-title: "How to: Set Up Automatic Menu Merging for MDI Applications" ms.date: "03/30/2017"
+title: "How to: Set Up Automatic Menu Merging for MDI Applications"
+description: Learn how to set up automatic menu merging for MDI applications in Windows Forms via this 7-step procedure. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "MenuStrip [Windows Forms], merging"